PmaFynn/fynnfr/content/misc/goodBuy.md

 - ergonomic keyboard (only if you actually type a lot obv.)

+- shopping trolley

 Damn, that is even less than I expected.
 Well, there you go.
 Prob gonna update this continually.

-## Stuff I have high hopes for

-- shopping trolley